-In her public law practice, Lisa is available to appear and advise in human rights and discrimination cases.
+In her public law practice, Lisa appears and advises on human rights and discrimination cases.
 She holds a Master of Public and International Law from the University of Melbourne.
 Her study focused on human rights including the rights of accused in criminal proceedings, refugees, children and indigenous groups.
 She has undertaken legal internships at both the Louisiana Capital Assistance Centre in New Orleans and Hagar Cambodia.

-Lisa is reading with Glenn Casement.
-Her Senior Mentor is Daniel Gurvich QC.
+Lisa read with Glenn Casement.
+Her senior mentor was Daniel Gurvich QC.

 To get in touch with Lisa Andrews | or for more information please contact the Clerk on: +61 3 9225 7222 or firstname.lastname@example.org